-In 1955, you could buy one Chanel black lambskin medium flap bags for $220 each, according to Racked.
-Today, the same bag retails for $7,000, according to Chanel’s website.
-This means you could’ve bought 31 Chanel handbags for the price of one today back in 1955.
+In 1955, you could buy one Chanel black lambskin medium flap bag for $220, according to Racked.
+Today, the same bag retails for $7,800, according to Chanel’s website.
+This means you could’ve bought 35 Chanel handbags for the price of one today back in 1955.

 Private University Education

-According to BestCollegesOnline, tuition for a single year at a private institution in 1973 would’ve averaged out to $9,876.
-In-state schools would’ve cost dramatically less at $2,175 a year.
+According to BestCollegesOnline, tuition for a single year at a private institution in 1973 averaged out to $9,876.
+In-state schools cost dramatically less at $2,175 a year.

 Admiral 25-inch Color TV Set With Stereo/Radio

 Color televisions made their way into American homes during the 1960s as more networks started all-color programming.
 Having a color TV set became a necessity, and in 1966, you could own the 25-inch Admiral TV-Stereo-Radio for $995.
-Adjusted for inflation, a similar product would cost about $7,690 today.
+Adjusted for inflation, that super-sweet two-footer would cost about 8,383.89 today.